Women’s Death Valley Basecamp Tour

 TRIP INSURANCE

 We strongly recommend purchasing trip insurance.
 We designed our terms and conditions with trip insurance in mind.
 When you register for a trip, your spot is no longer available to other guests.
-Therefore, if you discover inside of 30 days (prior to your trip departure date) that you are unable to travel, no refund is available.
-With trip insurance, not only is your payment to Wildland covered, but your flights, hotels and other travel costs can also be insured.
+Therefore, if you discover that you are unable to travel, no refund is available past a certain point.
+With trip insurance, your payment to Wildland may be covered, but also your flights, hotels and other travel costs can also be insured.

 Read more about our trip insurance recommendations.